2014–15 Kentucky Wildcats men's basketball team: March

 On March 2 Kentucky traveled to Athens to for its second meeting with Georgia.
-Facing the largest second-half deficit of its so-far perfect season, Kentucky clamped down defensively, ripped off a 14 to 0 run and defeat Georgia 72 to 64.
-Georgia's Yante Maten tipped in a miss of his own shot on the second attempt to put the Bulldogs up 56 to 47 with just over 9 minutes remaining.
+Facing the largest second-half deficit of its so-far perfect season, Kentucky clamped down defensively, ripped off a 14 to 0 run and defeat Georgia 72–64.
+Georgia's Yante Maten tipped in a miss of his own shot on the second attempt to put the Bulldogs up 56–47 with just over 9 minutes remaining.
 Towns and Aaron Harrison were huge down the stretch, combining for 12 of the 14 points during the decisive run.
 Towns had seven, including a three-point play with 2:53 left that put Kentucky ahead to stay.
 Harrison chipped in with five, and Cauley-Stein came up with a huge dunk off a missed free throw to give the Wildcats a four-point play on one possession.
 On March 7 Kentucky returned to Rupp Arena to face Florida on senior night in the regular season finale.
-Kentucky embraced its milestone following the 67 to 50 victory over the Gators.
+Kentucky embraced its milestone following the 67–50 victory over the Gators.
 The Wildcats gathered at midcourt and donned their blue T-shirts with 31-0 Not Done Yet in white.
 Kentucky became the first team from a Power 5 conference to achieve a perfect record during the regular season in over twenty-five years.